kubode/ImmediateLooperScheduler/README.md

 ---

 `AndroidSchedulers.mainThread()` is always dispatches actions to `Handler`.

-So, if managing data sets with `BehaviorSubject` in MVVM pattern, `AndroidSchedulers.mainThread()` is not executes when subscribing to data sets.
+So, `AndroidSchedulers.mainThread()` not executes actions when subscribing to data sets that using `BehaviorSubject` in MVVM pattern.

 ```java
 public static final BehaviorSubject<List<String>> dataSet = BehaviorSubject.create(Collections.emptyList());